 Kitchen spring OCD cleaning tips

 As the kitchen is where you prepare food, a little OCD in your cleaning approach this spring won’t hurt.

-The neglected food storage
+Clear neglected food storage.

 Let’s be honest!
 How often do you go through your kitchen cupboards or pantry to get rid of expired canned food and open packages of grains, where moth larvae are feasting away?
 So, it’s time to do it.
 Throw away everything that you wouldn’t feel comfortable eating and wipe clean the powdery food residuals and sticky stains from the kitchen unit shelves.

-Clean your dishwasher from food debris
+Clean your dishwasher from food debris.

 We often assume that because dishwashers operate at high temperature, using water and a detergent, it stays clean at all times.
 But now and again, and why not this spring, you need to check and clean the filters from any food remnants and greasy deposits.
 Refer to the manufacturer’s instruction booklet and access both the mesh filter and main filter, after removing the bottom basket, first.
 Clean the filters in a bowl of soapy water and rinse with boiling water at the end.
 Check the dishwasher sump for pieces of food, too, before placing the filters back in position.

 When the oven gets too greasy and smelly…